This is the seventh in a series of notes to fifteen lectures for my class ITSF5001: Ethnography and Participant Observation.

 4. What instrumentation are we going to use and what are the properties/limits of this instrumentation?

-2. searching for the best technique to un-cover among the participants that which is covered to us initially as members of a "polity of practice" (our scholarly or professional field) to which we will eventually return with our dis-covery
+2. searching for the best technique to un-cover among 1) the participants in our research field as a "polity of practice" (Varenne 2007) that which is covered to us initially as 2) members of another polity of practice (our scholarly or professional field) to which we will eventually return with our dis-covery (our dissertation or research paper)

 1. By implication I am returning here to the rhetoric of discovery: